 In order to participate in the Excelsior College Study Abroad Program, the College must verify that you have graduated high school.
 Students have two options for this verification process.

-Students may fax or mail a copy of their high school diploma to the Excelsior Office of Registration and Records no later than July 20, 2017.
+Students may fax or mail a copy of their high school diploma to the Excelsior Office of the Registrar no later than July 20, 2017.

 — OR —

 Students may request that their high school mail a sealed copy of their official transcript to Excelsior College.
 This transcript must come from the high school directly.
 Transcripts must be received by Excelsior College no later than July 20, 2017.